MCCQE Part I Study Guide for IMGs | B&Y Advisors Canada

 The clinical decision-making component of the MCCQE Part I can be especially challenging for IMGs.
 Success requires more than clinical knowledge—it demands familiarity with Canadian terminology, practice standards, and patient-centered care expectations.

 Clear, concise responses that demonstrate logical reasoning and appropriate prioritization are key.
+Avoid excessive lists; instead, write as if you are communicating your reasoning to a Canadian colleague.

 Exam Readiness and Confidence